Want to get a little closer to being able to play drums like Travis Barker?

 However, perhaps the coolest way Travis uses these chops is in his grooves: It’s why so many of his 4/4 hi-hat beats sound so distinctive.

 The 2011 album ‘Neighborhoods’ provides a particularly subtle version of this.
-Listen to the first beat in ‘After Midnight’ where he adds double strokes on 1 and 2 to add texture to the verse, and removes them during the bridge to produce a more spacious feel, allowing the vocals to breath.
+Listen to the first beat in ‘After Midnight’ where he adds double strokes on 1 and 2 to add texture to the verse, and removes them during the bridge to produce a more spacious feel, allowing the vocals to breathe.

-He seemed to explore this idea in depth on the album ‘When Your Heart Stops Beating’ with side project +44 in 2005.
+He seemed to explore this idea in-depth on the album ‘When Your Heart Stops Beating’ with side project +44 in 2005.
 The beat he plays throughout the whole song ‘155’ demonstrates a really interesting hi-hat pattern…

 …as does the chorus in the title track and the outro to closer ‘Make You Smile’.